tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 How did you make your friend rage?
-I implemented a greek question mark in his JavaScript code. 🤖
+⚡ AI Joke of the Day: 🤖 Algorithm: A word used by programmers when they don't want to explain how their code works. 🤖

 ---